charlottecrevier/how-to/docs/pystac-into-xarray.md

 This is a third party library based on Xarray, but not listed under the Xarray documentation.

-The following code examples uses the stackstac library.
-To install stackstac see [stackstac installation].
 ``` sh
 --8<-- "how-to-guides/stackstac-requirements.txt"
 ```
+To install see [stackstac installation].

 <!-- START: Read with stackstac-stac -->
 ::: how-to-guides.stackstac-example